dtscott9/Final-Project/trees.md

 }
 ```

 The Binary Search Tree insert method uses the node insert method, however it first checks to see if the root node contains a value.
 If no value is found, the value will be inserted into the root.
-In order to traverse through the tree, we need to make use of the IEnumerable<int> interface
+In order to traverse through the tree, we need to make use of the IEnumerable<int> interface.
+The traverse forward method uses recursion (which means calling the function within the same funciton) to go through the tree checking both the right and left sides.

 ```csharp